-OR buy a single copy: Order now at your local real-world book store, including Barnes and Noble and Borders.
-Or order online at Better World Books, 100Fires, or Amazon.com, or Barnes and Noble, or Powell's, or Seven Stories Press.
-The Foreword is by John Nichols.
+Buy at Better World Books, 100Fires, or Amazon.com, or Barnes and Noble, Powell’s, or Seven Stories Press.

 Here’s the audio book.